garybake/blog/content/2016_07_29_connected-to-the-world.md

 Tags: esp8266, micropython
 Category: esp8266
 Slug: connected-to-the-world
+Summary: With micropython and the wemos D1 mini, I show how to connect to the internet and send requests.

 We have the d1 mini and able to run python code on it, yey us!